subswai/vixdigital-task/digital-service-provider/readme.md

 ## Advance stage of Development
 Due to time constraint, only MVP items are scoped as part of this development.
-There are few additional tasks which can be considered for advance development.
+There are few additional tasks which can should be considered for advance development.
 1. Secure Rest APIs
 2. Additional validation for ENUM Fields
 3. Additional custom exception handling